raphael-group/paste/README.md

 '2x5'	   0         9
 '2x7'	   2         6
 ```
-Where the columns indexes are gene names, row indexes are spatial coordinates, and entries are gene counts.
+Where the columns indexes are gene names (str), row indexes are spatial coordinates (str), and entries are gene counts (int).
+In particular, row indexes are of the form `AxB` where `A` and `B` are floats.

 ### Sample Dataset